SAMMISolutions/docs/doc_posts/_commands-panel/panel-wait-for-input.md

 {% include alert.html text="Currently only supported in Deck Hopper." type="warning" %}

-Similar to Wait for User Input command, but the prompt will originate from SAMMI Panel instead.
+Similar to Wait for User Input command, but the prompt will originate from the Deck App instead.
 Command is available in [Developer Mode](https://sammi.solutions/docs/faq/general#developermode).

 Pauses a button execution for the specified amount of time, and a pop up message appears for the user asking for their input.
 Once the user presses OK or the time runs out, it resumes the button execution and continues with the rest of the commands.